 The President usually includes a proposal on the federal civilian pay adjustment in the Budget of the United States issued in February of each year.
 The FY2009 budget included a proposed 2.9% pay adjustment for federal civilian employees.
 This percentage is the overall average increase, including locality pay adjustments.
+President Bush did not issue an alternative plan for the annual pay adjustment; therefore, under FEPCA, the January 2009 annual adjustment must be 2.9%.
+Congress authorized an average 3.9% pay adjustment in P.L.
+110-329, the Consolidated Security, Disaster Assistance, and Continuing Appropriations Act, 2009, as discussed below under "Continuing Appropriations."
 (The President's budget also included a proposed 3.4% pay raise for the uniformed military.
 Division A, Title VI, Subtitle A, Section 601(b) of P.L.
-110-417, the Duncan Hunter National Defense Authorization Act for FY2009 (S. 3001), enacted on October 14, 2008, provides a 3.9% pay adjustment for the uniformed military.)
+110-417, the Duncan Hunter National Defense Authorization Act for FY2009 (S. 3001), enacted on October 14, 2008, provides a 3.9% pay adjustment for the uniformed military.

-As in the previous two fiscal years, the FY2009 budget states that OPM will support pay-for-performance demonstration projects in the executive branch agencies that would replace the General Schedule with a system for classification, pay, and performance management that is modern, focused on results, and based on the market.
+As in the previous two fiscal years, the FY2009 budget states that OPM will support pay-forperformance demonstration projects in the executive branch agencies that would replace the General Schedule with a system for classification, pay, and performance management that is modern, focused on results, and based on the market.
 It does not provide any details on this initiative.
-No legislation is currently pending in the 110th Congress to amend the annual and locality pay adjustment process established under FEPCA.
+The 110th Congress did not consider any legislation to amend the annual and locality pay adjustment process established under FEPCA.